JarvusInnovations/habitat-action/README.md

 # habitat-action

-A GitHub action that turns your workflow runner into a Chef Habitat studio
+A GitHub action that sets up your workflow runner to use Chef Habitat